RaymanRJ/Flight_Tracker/README.md

 # Flight Tracker

-A simple script to announce the status and arrival time of a flight.
-Built to run on Ubuntu as a cronjob.

-Requires that the flight number be passed as a command-line parameter.
+This script is designed to run as a cronjob on Ubuntu, with the flight number  passed as a command-line argument.

+Flights are retrieved from https://www.flightaware.com using a Chrome browser on Selenium.
+This introduces some instability however, as this system will probably not work if any changes are made to that website.

+Selenium is used to avoid the need of signing up for an API key to search for flight times.
+As most websites are created through JavaScript, Python's request module would not work.
+Selenium allows JavaScript to run and populate the DOM, which can then be parsed after.